basho/basho_docs/source/languages/en/riak/ops/running/recovery/failure-recovery.md

     the array may also be possible.
 2. Restore from multi-cluster replication.
-If replication is enabled between two or more clusters, the missing data will gradually be restored via streaming replication and full-synchronization.
-A full-synchronization can also be triggered manually via the `riak-repl` command.
+If replication is enabled between two or more clusters, the missing data will gradually be restored via realtime replication and fullsync replication.
+A fullsync operation can also be triggered manually via the `riak-repl` command.
 3. Restore using intra-cluster repair.
 Riak versions 1.2 and greater include a repair feature which will restore lost partitions with